This all-encompassing tour takes you to the best of Luxury Ireland – 14 days, including accommodation, breakfasts, car hire and many attractions.

 Clontarf Castle Hotel is the perfect blend of a boutique and luxury hotel, providing unique style and exceptional service in comfortable surroundings.
 Hotel has a well thought out form from guests’ point of view by providing a modern aesthetic built around an ancient base.
 Located just 10 minutes from the heart of Dublin City Centre and 5 miles from Dublin Airport, the Clontarf Castle Hotel in Ireland is an oasis, tucked away in a tranquil setting, surrounded by fabulous golf courses and the sounds of waves from the Irish Sea.
 The hotel offers beautifully renovated guest bedrooms that come in different categories: deluxe rooms, executive rooms, Boutique Queen rooms and Luxury suites.

 Recently awarded Five Stars, The Fitzwilliam Hotel is a super-elegant masterpiece located in the heart of the Belfast city centre, epitomising Luxury Ireland.
-Fabulous guestrooms, incredible food, a much-loved bar and the best service you have ever experienced: simply a new definition of boutique hotel.
+Fabulous guestrooms, incredible food, a much-loved bar and the best service you have ever experienced: simply a new definition of a boutique hotel.
 Great public transportation accessibility and just a short walk from all the main Belfast attractions.
 You will find features such as free WiFi, a restaurant and a 24-hour fitness centre.
 All rooms are air-conditioned, have installed iPod docking stations and flat-screen TVs.
 The AA Rosette Restaurant at the Fitzwilliam Hotel Belfast is a work of art, a busy place known for its quality food and fresh produce.
 They are also proud members of Taste of Ulster & the Restaurants Association of Ireland.

 The Beech Hill Country House is a hidden gem.
-Beech Hill is a 17th century manor house surrounding by 32 acres of beautiful woodlands & lakes, located just outside Derry city (3 miles infact) uniquely designed to give you a country escape & city break all in one!
-Steeped in history, Beech Hill is a warm and welcoming country house with beautifully decorated guestrooms, each with their own individual character & charm, a newly opened Gastro Bar aptly named Sixteen22 (the year of the original building) and the award winning fine dining Ardmore restaurant.
+Beech Hill is a 17th century manor house surrounding by 32 acres of beautiful woodlands & lakes, located just outside Derry city (3 miles in fact) uniquely designed to give you a country escape & city break all in one!
+Steeped in history, Beech Hill is a warm and welcoming country house with beautifully decorated guestrooms, each with their own individual character & charm, a newly opened Gastro Bar aptly named Sixteen22 (the year of the original building) and the award-winning fine dining Ardmore restaurant.

 Family owned and run, Knockranny House Hotel & Spa is one of Ireland’s finest 4* hotels.
 Set in secluded grounds on a hillside, this luxury hotel stands proudly overlooking the picturesque town of Westport and enjoys breathtaking views of Croagh Patrick and Clew Bay’s islands to the west and the Nephin Mountains to the north.
 The welcoming atmosphere at Knockranny House Hotel begins with the open log fires in the reception hall, and is carried throughout the property with its antique furniture, excellent spa facilities, superb cuisine and friendly service, creating a genuine sense of relaxed warmth and hospitality.
 It was previously voted as AA Irish hotel of the year.
 Knockranny House Hotel & Spa is the perfect base for a touring or activity break or just to simply relax.
 They will ensure you have a wonderful stay.

 Ballynahinch Castle Hotel.
-A luxury 4 star hotel located on a 700 acre estate with 48 bedrooms & suites overlooking the river, mountain or both.
-The Fisherman’s pub serves lunch and dinner by the open log fire, dinner is also served in the award winning Owenmore Restaurant.
-On site, miles of scenic river & lakeside walks, bicycles to explore the area, fly fishing and clay shooting.
+A luxury 4-star hotel located on a 700 acre estate with 48 bedrooms & suites overlooking the river, mountain or both.
+The Fisherman’s pub serves lunch and dinner by the open log fire, dinner is also served in the award-winning Owenmore Restaurant.
+On-site, miles of scenic river & lakeside walks, bicycles to explore the area, fly fishing and clay shooting.
 Locally we have a boat trip from Roundstone fishing village which includes a trip to a deserted island & lobster fishing and great hiking.
 Connemara National Park, Connemara Golf Club and Clifden are all a short drive as is the ferry & airport to the Aran Islands.
 Ballynahinch Castle is the ideal base for touring Connemara and the Wild Atlantic Way.

 Cahernane House Hotel is a boutique four-star hotel located on a private estate on the edge of Killarney Park.
 Formerly home to the Herbert Family, this manor house is just a 10 minute walk to Killarney town centre.
 The hotel boasts 40 unique guest rooms; 12 of which are located in the original house and the other 28 are located in the garden wing of the hotel.
 Each room has many of the original features including wooden ceiling beams and beautiful fireplaces.

 Located alongside the historic University College Cork, Hayfield Manor is set on a backdrop of two-acre of beautiful mature gardens and is just a pleasant stroll to the heart of Cork city.
-The charming coastal towns of Kinsale and Cobh and the world famous Blarney Castle are a short and scenic journey from the hotel.
+The charming coastal towns of Kinsale and Cobh and the world-famous Blarney Castle are a short and scenic journey from the hotel.
 Spacious bedrooms have been individually designed with elegant marble bathrooms and relaxation space.
 Residents enjoy exclusive access to The Beautique Spa.
-The hotel offers two award-winning and distinctive restaurants: Orchids Restaurant specializes in fine Irish cuisine served with great sophistication and the vibrant Perrotts Bistro features Mediterranean and worldwide specialties.
+The hotel offers two award-winning and distinctive restaurants: Orchids Restaurant specializes in fine Irish cuisine served with great sophistication and the vibrant Perrotts Bistro features Mediterranean and worldwide specialities.

 Situated on its own private Island on the River Suir, Waterford Castle Hotel & Golf Resort offers 4 Star Luxury Castle Accommodation nestled in the suburbs of Waterford City.
 Feel yourself travel through time as you make the magical journey by our complimentary Car Ferry to the 310 acre Island Resort.
 With an amazing history stretching back to the 6th century, wake up in Waterford Castle Hotel Ireland after a peaceful night’s sleep to the picturesque and enchanting scenes and sounds the island has to offer.
-Enjoy gourmet food served in an award winning Munster room restaurant and Fitzgerald Bar or simply relax by the large open fire in 16th Century surroundings.
+Enjoy gourmet food served in an award-winning Munster room restaurant and Fitzgerald Bar or simply relax by the large open fire in 16th Century surroundings.

 Outstanding among luxury five star hotels in Ireland and set amidst one of the most scenic and historic estates in the country is Powerscourt Hotel, Autograph Collection, a 194-room Enniskerry resort in County Wicklow showcasing Palladian-style architecture and offering guests a host of amenities.
 Recently named AA Hotel of the Year, two championship golf courses, a 30,000-square foot luxury spa by ESPA, a signature restaurant and traditional Irish pub are among this luxury hotel’s distinctive attractions.
 Powerscourt Hotel, Autograph Collection’s Palladian design forms a majestic crescent on the side of one of Ireland’s most celebrated valleys.
 The layout of the seven-storey hotel gives a lot of rooms and suites views of the remarkable Sugar Loaf Mountain.